 Anemia is a very frequent complication in patients suffering from oncological pathologies, both at the time of diagnosis and during therapeutic treatment.
 The ECAS (European Cancer Anemia Survey) investigated the prevalence, incidence and treatment of anemia in cancer patients.
 It was observed that 39% of patients had anemia at the time of diagnosis, while 67% developed it during chemotherapy.
 The cause of anemia in these patients is multifactorial and for many of them the dominant mechanism is iron deficiency.

 Iron deficiency and iron-deficiency anemia can be treated with existing iron-based drugs that can be administered by mouth or by intravenous injection.
-Oral iron administration is the most common and makes use of iron salts including iron sulfate, gluconate and fumarate.
+Oral iron administration is the most common and makes use of iron salts including iron sulphate, gluconate and fumarate.
 Therapy may have some side effects, such as nausea, vomiting, constipation and “metallic taste”.

-- HEME IRON, also called “animal iron”, is bonded to a molecule of hemoglobin or myoglobin.
+- HEME IRON, also called “animal iron”, is bonded to a molecule of haemoglobin or myoglobin.
 It makes up about 40% of the iron contained in animal source foods (meat and fish).
 This type of iron can be easily absorbed (from 20 to 40% is absorbed in healthy subjects).

 IRON IN FOOD